-The reactor enclosure outer roof must be strong enough to safely absorb an aircraft crash.
+The FNR dome must be strong enough to safely absorb an aircraft crash.
 It will likely have a structual steel content comparable to a major highway intersection overpass.
-There might be some merit in installing additional shock absorbing cables in the roof space.
+The dome contains two horizontal layers of sand bags.

-If at any time air leaks into the argon cover gas the immediate requirement is to lower the primary liquid sodium temperature below 200 C to prevent spontaneous sodium combustion.
-That condition is achieved by reactor cold shutdown which involves by openning the steam generator pressure control valves and flooding the steam generators with water which will lower the secondary sodium return temperature to about 110 degrees C and hence the primary sodium return temperature to about 120 degrees C.
+If at any time air leaks into the argon cover gas the immediate requirement is to rapidly lower the primary liquid sodium temperature below 200 C to prevent spontaneous sodium combustion.

-The strong concrete and steel structure of the heat exchange galleries located around the FNR enclosure perimeter, the related shear walls and the corner silos containing the argon bladders make the FNR enclosure very resistant to a airborne physical attack against its sides.
-Within a few seconds the liquid sodium in the heat exchange galleries can be drained down to argon covered storage tanks to rapidly extinguish almost any sodium fire.
+The overhead steel dome, the strong concrete and steel structure of the heat exchange galleries located around the FNR enclosure perimeter, the related shear walls and the corner silos containing the argon bladders make the FNR enclosure very resistant to a airborne physical attack.
+Within a few seconds the liquid NaK in the heat exchange galleries can be drained down to argon covered dump tanks to rapidly extinguish almost any NaK fire.

-The sodium pool enclosure roof members are structural steel.
-The roof design is constrained by the use of prefabricated structural steel beams that are limited by road and rail transportation constraints to ~ 15.8 m in length.
-This objective is achieved by an "A" frame like roof with a rise over run of 0.5.
-Then the length of the roof rafters is:
+The sodium pool enclosure dome shaped roof is formed from structural steel.
+The dome design is constrained by the use of prefabricated structural steel beams that are limited by road and rail transportation constraints to < 15.8 m in length.

 Engineering a roof that can withstand a deliberate direct overhead air attack by a precision guided armour penetrating bomb is almost impossible.
 If such attacks are a credible risk it may ultimately be necessary to locate FNRs deep underground to provide certain security against such intentional overhead military attacks.

 A reasonable compromise is to locate the liquid sodium pool for the new FNR such that in an emergency an argon gas cover can be maintained over the liquid sodium pool while a temporary new roof cover is applied.
+The roof should have a constant external curvature to permit suchpatching.
 In such circumstances the liquid sodium pool must be cooled below 140 degrees C and then covered with a kerosene to prevent sodium combustion with air.
 Circumstances that might lead to such a roof failure include a direct overhead impact by an armour penetrating bomb, missle or meteorite.

 There should be a sufficiently large supply of stored argon on-site to prevent sodium combustion while the liquid sodium temperature is being reduced following a sudden major roof failure.

-There should be wide rolls of thin sheet metal stored in the roof space together with appropriate tools and supplies sufficient for temporarily blocking of any hole in the ceiling caused by a penetrating missle.
+There should be preformed sheets of curved roof patch9ng material stored on top of the roof together with appropriate tools and supplies sufficient for temporarily blocking of any hole in the ceiling caused by a penetrating missle.
 In order to execute this fix the gamma radiation in the roof space from Na-24 in the primary sodium pool must be quantified.
 There may need to be a shielded access route and work cart also used for accessing the reactor monitoring system and roof space mounted ventilation equipment.